karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupHasPermissionApi/insertPermissionGroupHasPermissions.md

-PermissionGroupHasPermissionApi::insertPermissionGroupHasPermissions — Inserts the given permissionGroupHasPermission rows in the database.
+PermissionGroupHasPermissionApi::insertPermissionGroupHasPermissions — Inserts the given permission group has permission rows in the database.